LionSnarl/lionsnarl.github.io/README.md

 As a Graduate of San Diego based [LEARNAcademy](https://www.learnacademy.org/), I experienced over 650 hours of coding with HTML, CSS, Javascript, React, Ruby, Ruby on Rails & React on Rails.
 Working individually, pair programming, and in a team; I've experienced countless real world experiences at LEARN Academy that help push my ability to contribute to clean, consise code that everyone can benefit from.

 When I am not focusing on Software Development, you can find me year-round with a wooden board beneath my feet on hard concrete, over fresh snow, or in strong waters.
+You may even catch me whistling or singing too, but infrequent.

 A few things I learned by creating, editing adn completely revamping this web page: